elunna/nerfhack-changelog/README.md

 #### New armor type: bracers

 TODO: Fill in
-   New armor type: bracers, which also occupy the shield slot (from EvilHack).
+   New armor type: bracers, which also occupy the shield slot (EvilHack).

     This implementation mostly follows EvilHack's, just adapted to 3.7 and with new types of bracers.